mirror/dd-wrt/src/router/krb5/doc/html/_sources/formats/ccache_file_format.rst.txt

     decimal representation of a timestamp at which the GSS mechanism should attempt to refresh the credential cache from the client keytab.

+start_realm
+    This key indicates the realm of the ticket-granting ticket to be used for TGS requests, when making a referrals request or beginning a cross-realm request.
+If it is not present, the client realm is used.